-It’s often said that mental disorders, such as depression and anxiety, are caused by a chemical imbalance in the brain.
+It’s often said that mental health conditions, such as depression and anxiety, are caused by a chemical imbalance in the brain.
 The hypothesis is sometimes called the chemical imbalance hypothesis or chemical imbalance theory.

 If you’re wondering if the symptoms you’re having are caused by a chemical imbalance, it’s important to know that there’s quite a bit of controversy surrounding this theory.

-The idea that mental disorders are caused by a chemical imbalance in the brain was first proposed by scientists in the late 1950s.
+Scientists in the late 1950s first proposed the idea that mental health conditions are caused by a chemical imbalance in the brain.
 Research at the time had focused on the role that chemicals in the brain play in depression and anxiety.

 - feelings of sadness, helplessness, worthlessness, or emptiness